AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-04-17-Resazurin-Metabolic-Assays-Protocol-for-Steven-VIMS-trip.md

 # Protocol

 For this demonstration, conduct hourly measurements or photographs of oysters in resazurin at a control and high (>40°C) temperature.

+Volume are set lower than typically used to elicit a stronger visual change in color.
+Fluorescence measurements will be the best way to detect differences that you cannot see visually.

 Include 1-2 samples that are blanks (no oysters) as reference.